How do we know when we’re successful?

 Sometimes I hear words come out of my mouth, and I think about what I just said, and I realize how easy it is to become a total shitbag.

 “Look, it’s fine.
 Okay?
-But as far as foie gras goes, it’s not blowing me away.”↩
+But as foie gras goes, it’s not blowing me away.”↩

-Did I really believe that the right cookware would get me laid?
+Did I really believe that the right cookware would help me find love?
 Logically speaking, of course not.
-But, as this black pit of existential despair masquerading as a book will tell you, a concerning amount of consumerism is driven by a vestigial urge to prove we’re worth bumping uglies with.↩
+But, as this black pit of existential despair masquerading as a book will tell you, a concerning amount of consumerism is driven by a vestigial urge to display wealth in an effort to prove we’re worth bumping uglies with.↩

 It was another year before I’d finish paying off my credit cards.↩